 This revenue source relies totally on economic conditions, therefore, it is the policy of the County to budget conservatively.
-Therefore, the amount of investment income budgeted for 2020 is lower than 2019 actuals.
+The pandemic during 2020 caused a drastic decrease in interest revenue for the County.
+Although the estimated actual for 2020 is \$1,026,719, only \$380,500 was budgeted for 2021.